xyproto/orbiton/README.md

 The `--pdf-engine=xelatex` and `--listings` flags are used, so `xelatex` and the `listings` package needs to be available.
 A standard installation of LaTeX and Pandoc should provide both.

+Also try the Konami code in the `ctrl-o` menu for a silly little game.

 ## Terminal settings

 ### Konsole